Relias-DE/ltijs-nestjs-server/README.md

-## URLs to be shared with the customer, or to be set in Customer LMS
+## URLs to be shared with the LMS, or to be set in Customer LMS

 - LTI v1.3 needs to be setup with the customer, following